christopherdes/DECO2017_A3/README.md

 ## Design Iterations and Improvement
 Throughout the project, substantial enhancements and iterations were made.
-The inclusion of data visualization and filter functionality was reevaluated due to project complexity, which directed the focus towards creating an intuitive tracker feature experience.
+The inclusion of data visualisation and filter functionality was reevaluated due to project complexity, which directed the focus towards creating an intuitive tracker feature experience.
 This pivot led to a change in the design patterns on the item tracker card, with the three-dot pattern being replaced by 'edit' and 'delete' icons, simplifying user interaction and reducing technical complexity.
 Based on user feedback, the character limit was removed to enable users to freely name their media consumption activity.
 The timer feature was replaced with user input and the filter bar was transformed into a drop-down filter, which further simplified user interaction.

 ## Application Configuration and Deployment Procedures
 To deploy the application, users are required to download files from GitHub which include the 'node_modules' folder, '.gitignore', 'package.json', 'package-lock.json', and 'server.js'.
 After this, 'npm run test' should be executed in the local environment at http://localhost:8888/.